Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

 like Pandoc and XMonad.
 These packages are widely used.
 We would like to always keep these building.

-`maintained` is a set of Haskell packages that have maintainers in Nixpkgs.
+`maintained` is a set of Haskell packages that have maintainers in Botpkgs.
 We should be proactive in working with maintainers to keep their packages building.